Trump says Russia isn't targeting U.S., again contradicting intel community

 Breaking News Emails

-President Donald Trump said on Wednesday that he does not believe Russia is still targeting the U.S., day after he attempted to quell the backlash over his widely rebuked comments in Helsinki where he contradicted his intelligence community's assessment that Moscow had interfered in the 2016 election.
+President Donald Trump said on Wednesday that he does not believe Russia is still targeting the U.S., a day after he tried to quell the backlash over his widely rebuked comments in Helsinki that contradicted the intelligence community's assessment that Moscow had interfered in the 2016 election.

 "No," the president answered when asked if Russia is still trying to influence American elections.
 "We’re doing very well, probably as well as anybody has ever done with Russia."